We’ve all seen them make highlight reels and plays that make our jaws drop. But who was the highest vertical jump in the NBA that we’ve seen?

 Here’s a list of who has the highest vertical jump in NBA history including past retired players and current one.

 1. Wilt Chamberlain – 48″

-Wilt ‘the Stilt’ Chamberlain was one of the most dominant forces in NBA history.
+Wilt ‘the Stilt’ Chamberlain owns the highest vertical jump in NBA history.
+Wilt was one of the most dominant forces in NBA history.
 He is the only man to have scored 100 points in a single game.
 Standing at 7’1” you wouldn’t think someone of that size had a vertical jump of 48 inches.

 It isn’t just his jumping prowess that was great he was an exceptional all-around athlete running the 100 yard dash in 10.9 seconds, doing a triple jump of over 50 feet, throwing a shot put over 56 feet and winning the high jump 3 consecutive years in the Big Eight conference in the NCAAs.